mlinpl/mlinpl-jekyll-theme/README.md

 ## Project structure

 - _data - contains yml files with data
+- _includes - contains different modules that can be included
+- _layouts - contains full layouts for the page
 - images - contains different images used on the site